 Pack The Muffler

-If you’re trying to spend as little money as possible, you’re looking at the do it yourself approach.
-You could silence the existing exhaust by packing the muffler with sound dampening materials.
+If you’re trying to spend as little money as possible, you’re looking at the do-it-yourself approach.
+You could silence the existing exhaust by packing the muffler with sound-dampening materials.

 I would advise against using steel wool or anything of that sort because it will heat up pretty quickly in your muffler.
 Eventually blowing red hot pieces of steel all over the trail.
-Instead try using heat resistant insulation of some kind.
+Instead, try using heat-resistant insulation of some kind.

 Sure, you could go into your attic and grab some fiberglass insulation to stuff in your muffler.
 That should work fine, but the best thing to use would be this Standard Muffler Packing Material, or something similar.